gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 ---

-title: Smart commits
+title: "Smart commits"
-description: Use Smart commits to perform actions on Jira issues directly from Git commit messages
+description: "Use Smart commits to perform actions on Jira issues directly from Git commit messages"
+product: "Git Integration for Jira Cloud"
+feature: "Smart commits"
+content_type: "concept"
+audience: "developer"
+plan_required: "all"
+deployment: "Jira Cloud"
+git_host_support: []
+role_required: "User"
+version_required: "all"
+status: "GA"
+last_verified: "2026-03"
+tags: ["Git Integration for Jira Cloud", "Jira Cloud", "concept", "developer"]
 taxonomy:
     category: git-integration-for-jira-cloud
 ---
+<kbd>Last updated: March 2026</kbd>

 Smart commits allow your team to perform actions on Jira issues from a single commit.
 Users can enter the issue key and the desired action such as time tracking or closing an issue.